-The rule designates that MDOT is required to establish two and four year targets for bridge condition on the NHS.
-MDOT is required to submit three performance reports to FHWA within the four year performance period.
+The rule designates that MDOT is required to establish two- and four-year targets for bridge conditions on the NHS.
+MDOT is required to submit three performance reports to FHWA within the four-year performance period.
 There are two performance measures for assessing bridge condition: